 Course Code: vb0

-In this lesson, you will learn all about data types, which represent different varieties of data (such as numeric data or text data).
-You will discover how to store that information in a variable.
-Then you will learn how to harness the computer’s calculating ability using math operators.
+Most computer programs store information, or data.
+In this lesson, you'll learn all about data types, which represent different varieties of data (such as numeric data or text data).
+Then, the lesson will go over how to store that information in a variable.

-This lesson will show you how to use comparison and logical operators to determine a user’s choice.
-Once you know the user’s choice, you will want to execute different code based on that choice.
-You will learn how to use If and Select Case statements to execute alternative code statements.
+Picking up where Lesson 7 left off, once you know the user's choice, you'll want to execute different code based on that choice.
+In this lesson, you'll learn how to use If and Select Case statements to execute alternative code statements.

 Jeffrey A. Kent is a Professor of Computer Science, teaching both traditional and online classes.
 He has taught a number of computer programming languages, including C, C++, Java, Visual Basic, and Assembly.
 He is the published author of several computer-programming books, including "Visual Basic 2005 Demystified" and "C++ Demystified."
 He is also an attorney and has combined both careers by writing applications for law firms.

 There are no prerequisites to take this course.
 Prior programming education or experience is not required.

 The instructional materials required for this course are included in enrollment and will be available online.

 Instructor-Led: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.

 Self-Paced: You can start this course at any time your schedule permits.

 Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.